Jackarunda/gmod/README.md

 You must have a github account, first.
 You can make one for free.

 Ask Jackarunda in the Discord to be added as a collaborator (tell him your github name), and he will find your github account and add you.
+Then you go back to github into your profile and accept the collaboration invite.
 Being a collaborator is important because it will allow you to push/pull without needing to fork (which is more complicated).
 Note that being a collaborator is a trusted position, because you will have the ability to fuck up the repo (though if you do, Jackarunda will revoke your permissions and revert the changes).

 If you're just edting the wiki file or the bugs file, you can just click the little edit buttons here on the github website to edit the files in-browser.
 Simple.